jostylr/event-when/eventwhen.md

 The verb could be either an action, if it matches, or it is treated as an event.
 Handler.timing is a string that if equal to later, emits the event as a later and if firstLater, then emits later but first in queue.
 Anything else, including undefined, leads to .emit.

 An action is an instanceof Handler.
 So we call its execute method.
-Hope it is not self-referential...but if it is is the countExecute variable should stop infinity in its tracks.
+Hope it is not self-referential...but if it is is the `counters.execute` variable should stop infinity in its tracks.

     if (  (act = emitter.action(verb)) ) {
         emitter.log(ev + " --> " + verb);